MENU

 Current plans include:

-• A possible Coastguard base and spaces for marine services such as Fisheries.
-A fuel dock is not planned, as this service is already available at Gulf Harbour Marina.
+A fuel dock is not planned, as this service is already available at the neighboring Gulf Harbour Marina.

 How many boats will the marina accommodate and what will be available for boat users?